Open-Data-Uganda/opendataug.org/docs/docs/authentication.md

 - **Use Environment Variables**: Store API keys as environment variables instead of hardcoding them
 - **Separate Keys for Different Environments**: Use different API keys for development and production
 - **Regular Rotation**: Rotate your API keys periodically for enhanced security
-- **Minimum Permissions**: Use keys with the minimum required permissions for your use case

 ### Code Examples